Possible malfunctions of the gearbox and how to eliminate them

 Replace worn parts

-- Loosening the springs of the clamps
+- Loosening the clamp springs

-Install springs with a load of (60+15) N (6+1.5) kg s with compression up to 10 mm
+Install springs with a load of (60+15) N (6+1.5) kg s when compressed to 10 mm

 - Bearing wear